-Despite the long hours of class work and study, most students at the University of Wisconsin School of Medicine and Public Health become involved in extracurricular activities to relax, meet others with similar interests and follow through on their commitment to help others.
+Despite the long hours of class work and study, most MD Program students at the University of Wisconsin School of Medicine and Public Health become involved in extracurricular activities to relax, promote their own wellness, meet peers with similar interests and help others.

 Some extracurricular activities that medical students are involved with include:

 - Conducting health clinics and fairs for the uninsured in Madison